Our journey to Cape Wrath

 “Loch Lomond from the Dumpling”

 We left from the Scottish Hostelers’ Canoe Club boathouse at Auchendennan Youth Hostel on the west shore of the Loch, near its south end.
-[In those days (and maybe still) kayaks were known as canoes in Britain.]
+[In those days (and sometimes still) kayaks were known as canoes in Britain.]
 That was where we’d done our first kayaking in the Percy Blandford PBK 18 that we had built in Campbell’s family’s garden in the west end of Glasgow, on weekend trips with the Club when we all camped on one or other of the several islands in the Loch.
 At least once I remember Jack Henderson being with us.
-He was quite the hero, of course, as he and Eric Simpson were the first two people to ever kayak around Cape Wrath — the northwest tip of Scotland, renowned and feared for its notorious tide rip.
+He was quite the hero, of course, as not only was he an Olympic kayak racing competitor but he and Eric Simpson were the first two people to ever kayak around Cape Wrath — the northwest tip of Scotland, renowned and feared for its notorious tide rip.
 Two other members of the Club had by that time (the early 1950s) also been around the Cape — Hamish Gow and Alasdair (if I’ve got his name right).
 I don’t remember now when it was that Campbell and I first began to think of rounding the Cape ourselves.

 photo: Colin Wheatley

 Our first real trip was, just the two of us, using our PBK 18, up the Loch to Tarbet and a one and a half mile portage using our “bogies” (folding metal frames with pram wheels, small enough to go inside the kayaks, which we learned about from the SHCC members) to Arrochar, down Loch Long to Loch Goil and the Holy Loch, and back the same way.

 One to show how we used the “bogies” — and the kind of rudders that we had back then.